 Don’t Pass When Red Lights Flashing

 - When school buses display red flashing lights the law requires motorists in all directions to stop.
 Did you know that all PSD-contracted buses are equipped with exterior video cameras that can provide law enforcement with the footage?
-The authorities may use this footage to issue you a ticket, which could carry a $540 fine, cost six demerit points from your driver’s licence and impact your auto insurance premium.
+The authorities may use this footage to issue you a ticket, which could carry a fine of $500 or more, take six demerit points off your driver’s licence and even impact your auto insurance premium.